hackoregon/backend-service-pattern/README.md

 ### 4. Start the project

+* Make sure you've got a local copy of your projects's `project_config.py`
 * Run `start-proj.sh` to view your service's swaggerized API

 ### 5. Setup your project in travis